Worked example: character-injection adversarial sweep#

 Adversarial score: 0.0

-Sweep all six core techniques against a corpus#
+Sweep all twelve techniques against a corpus#

 adversarial_texts = [